24 Different Types of Ants in Minnesota

 16. Turfgrass Ant

-A common species of ant in Minnesota is the Lasius neoniger.
-It’s also called a black garden ant or great black ant.
+A common species of ant in Minnesota is the Lasius neon tiger, also known as a black garden ant or great black ant.

 These types of ants in Minnesota are usually dark brown with a reddish-brown abdomen and an average body length of 3/8 inches.
 They can be found all over Minnesota and North America.

-Lasiocarpa americana are most commonly found in wet soil and plant roots, but they’ll nest anywhere there’s moist soil.
+Lasiocarpa americana is most commonly found in wet soil and plant roots, but they will nest anywhere there is moist soil.

-Common habitats for these types of Ants in Minnesota include gardens, lawns, sidewalks, logs, stones, and tree stumps.
+These types of Ants commonly live in gardens, lawns, sidewalks, logs, stones, and tree stumps, which are common habitats for them in Minnesota.

 17. Red Harvester Ant